iamfranco/lm-lab-csharp-book-manager-api/README.md

 }
 ```

-If Status Code is `201`, then the new book in the request body will be added into the book collection in the data store.
+If Status Code is `201 Created`, then the new book in the request body will be added into the book collection in the data store.

 If the request body has an `{id}` matching with an already existing book's id in the collection, then the response code would be `409 Conflict`, and the new book in the request body will **not** be added to the book collection in the data store.